The Basics

 I can’t access a course I need for my minor or certificate.
 Who do I contact?

-If the course you are attempting to add is not a BIO, NEU, or BCH course, you will need to contact the department offering the course in order to learn about their registration process.
+If the course you are attempting to add is not a BIO, NEU, or BCH course, you will need to contact the department offering the course to learn about their registration process.

-I am graduating next semester and cannot access/am on a waitlist for a course I need in order to graduate.
+I am graduating next semester and cannot access/am on a waitlist for a course I need to graduate.
 Who do I contact?

 Students participating in Senior Countdown can contact the Graduation Help Desk for help gaining access to courses they need in order to graduate.